 Top 5 Upcoming RPGs of October 2020

 Last month we rounded up quite the list, including the latest chapter for The Outer Worlds called Peril on Gorgon, a new tactical RPG spinoff from the Warhammer 40,000 franchise, Necromunder: Underhive Wars and an RPG classic anew, Kingdoms of Amalur remaster.
 This month has some more RPG treasures to pick up, including a mmo expansion releasing, a saga finale, pen and paper inspired RPGs and more.
 If any of that has piqued your interest, read/watch on for our Top 5 Upcoming RPGs of October.

 Honourable Mention: Solasta: Crown of the Magister (Early Access)

 Release Date: October 20th 2020

 Set out on an adventure with a party that you put together, Solasta: Crown of the Magister follows a classic tabletop styled RPG with its Character Creation Tool.
 Each of your heroes will have their own personalities that are depicted in their dialogue.
 Solasta will get you thinking of your next move in three dimension, as you can climb, jump and even fly around what’s in your path.

-Amplitude Studios the developer behind this CRPG are a team of dedicated veterans, who are aiming to stay true to tabletop games, basing the rules on the D&D SRD 5.1 ruleset.
+Tactical Adventures the developer behind this CRPG are a team of dedicated veterans, who are aiming to stay true to tabletop games, basing the rules on the D&D SRD 5.1 ruleset.
 You’re in control of your company, create them based on race, class, personality and follow authentic pen and paper tradition, by rolling for their stats.
 Your fate lies in the roll of the dice.

 Discover a dynamic world full of mysterious dungeons and unearth the ancient artifacts that lie within, while playing turn-based.
 Be wary of both the dark as well as the light, as the darkness may have foes that lurk, while the light may attract them.